Roman Catholic

 Tortured in Starogard Gdański.

-The first had to lie down with their hands folded on foreheads or on the ground, the following were forced to lie down on the bloodied bodies of co‐religious.
+At the scene, the victims were forced to remove their shoes and then step — four by four — into a previously prepared pit.
+The first had to lie down with their hands folded across their foreheads or on the ground, while the others were forced to lie on the bloody bodies of their brothers.

-Then they were shot into the base of the neck.
+They were shot in the neck, at the base of the head.

 cause of death